Family Stories

 William Dalton from Poplar died in his 57th year and was buried, on 9 Jul 1799, at St Anne's Limehouse.
 Probate was granted on 15 Jul 1799.
 The Will of William Dalton of Naval Row [1] Hamlet [of] Poplar Stepney, Middlesex tells us that he was leaving "to my loving wife Sarah Dalton all my household furniture, plate, silver, china and whatsoever else shall be in my house at my [unreadable] for her sole use and for her disposal as she may think fit, likewise all the interest arising from my property in the Funds at the Bank of England."
 He also mentions his children by name, viz: Elizabeth, Winnall Travally Dalton, Thomas Benbow Dalton, Sarah, Martha and Ebeneezer.

 [1] The Naval Row Conservation Area was designated in January 1987 by the London Docklands Development Corporation.
 It is defined to the north by the listed perimeter wall of the former East India Docks.
 Laid out in the early 19th century, Naval Row takes its name from a small terrace constructed c.
 1782 by John Perry (1743-1810), owner of Blackwall Yard, where he built ships largely for the East India Company.
 To live at that address, one assumes that William Dalton must have worked for John Perry.
-Caulking was certainly a skill he will have needed to employ in building and maintaining ships.
+Caulking was certainly a skill he will have needed in building and maintaining ships.
+It's clear Dalton was not just an ordinary labouring caulker and it looks to have been a close association - not just from William Dalton's address and financial position - but also as William and Sarah Dalton were witnesses at the marriage of John Perry's sister, Elizabeth, to Sarah's (and my) cousin, Elnathan Ayres.

 NB: Many family trees at Ancestry wrongly claim that Sarah Dalton died in 1792 in Lambeth.
 Wrong area.
-Secondly, William Dalton wouldn't be leaving his property to "his loving wife", if she'd died several years before him.
+More importantly, William Dalton wouldn't be leaving his property to "his loving wife", if she'd died several years before him.

 The Will of Sarah Dalton of the Hamlet of Poplar in the Parish of St Dunstans, Stepney, Middlesex, Widow - so we absolutely know William died first - also confirms this.
 Her Will is dated 15 Mar 1813 and the Probate date is 19 Feb 1818, so we can be pretty sure she died between Mar 1813 and Feb 1818, although, in her case, I haven't [yet] been able to find a corresponding burial.
 Sarah requests "to be directly buried as near to the remains of my late husband as possible and my funeral to be in the same manner" [one hopes therefore that she's also buried at St Anne's Limehouse); directs her goods and chattels to be sold; the property of her late husband William Dalton as it stands in the Bank of England viz one thousand four hundred pounds in the five per cents ... and one hundred pounds in the three per cents ....
 [2] to be equally divided between my five children [3], namely Winnall Travally Dalton, Thomas Benbow Dalton, Ebenezer Dalton and my daughters Sarah Dent and Martha Butterfield also give and bequeath my watch and rings to the said Martha Butterfield and five pieces of [unreadable] work to the said Sarah Dent also my wearing apparel and household linen to be equally divided between my said daughters Sarah Dent and Martha Butterfield.
 Lastly also nominate and appoint my said sons Winnall Travally Dalton, Thomas Benbow Dalton and my son-in-law William Butterfield to be joint Executors.